hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 553 ADOTR: The Third Battle of The Keluha Bases

 Following the chaotic struggles for dominance on Keluha, a strategic plan took shape within Helucky military command.
 Two crucial bases - one a Rescueland base and the other Helucky - had fallen under Recola's control, and Helucky sought to exploit Recola’s vulnerabilities.
 A well-crafted plan was set in motion to draw Recola's troops away from the Helucky base.
-Mobilizing an impressive 21 battalions - 21 trillion ships - the Helucky forces launched a coordinated assault on the Rescueland base currently under Recola control.
+Mobilizing an impressive 21 divisions - 21 trillion ships - the Helucky forces launched a coordinated assault on the Rescueland base currently under Recola control.
 The intent of this decoy attack was to overwhelm the Rescueland base, disrupting Recola's defenses and diverting their attention and resources from the Helucky stronghold.
 Despite Helucky's numerical superiority, Recola’s forces were well-prepared and responded with determined resistance.
 As Helucky’s offensive capabilities clashed with Recola’s defensive strategies, they began to encounter significant challenges.
-Heavy losses were inflicted on the decoy front, where Recola’s counterattacks decimated portions of Helucky's advancing battalions.
+Heavy losses were inflicted on the decoy front, where Recola’s counterattacks decimated portions of Helucky's advancing divisions.
 Recognizing the opportunity, Recola quickly mobilized their defending forces.
 While they were prepared, they faced unexpected resilience from the Helucky offensive.
 The clash escalated into a brutal battle, causing significant losses for Recola as they struggled to contain the Helucky surge.
-To bolster their defenses, 5 battalions were dispatched from the captured Helucky base to reinforce the Rescueland position.
+To bolster their defenses, 5 divisions were dispatched from the captured Helucky base to reinforce the Rescueland position.
-Meanwhile, Helucky’s main army - an impressive 430 battalions - took advantage of the turmoil at the Rescueland base to initiate a coordinated assault aimed directly at their captured Helucky base.
+Meanwhile, Helucky’s main army - an impressive 430 divisions - took advantage of the turmoil at the Rescueland base to initiate a coordinated assault aimed directly at their captured Helucky base.
 This maneuver allowed them to capitalize on Recola's diverted attention and reduced strength, executing a timely strike to reclaim their territory.
-Reports indicated that Helucky battalions engaged at the Rescueland base could retreat and regroup, joining the main Helucky army.
+Reports indicated that Helucky divisions engaged at the Rescueland base could retreat and regroup, joining the main Helucky army.
 With a reinvigorated and unified front, the Helucky troops surged forward, targeting Recola’s outer defenses.
 The combined strength of Helucky forces, now bolstered by those who had broken through from the initial assault, posed a considerable threat.
 They pressed their advantage decisively, and the coordinated assault became relentless.
 Facing heavy attrition and setbacks, Recola began to retreat in disarray, having lost nearly half their troops.
 This retreat allowed the Helucky forces to seize the outer defenses once securely held by Recola.

 ---